 But while the goals of the two departments are the same, the tools they use are different.
 Customer relationship management (CRM) software currently functions as the go to platform for sales departments.
 By maintaining detailed data on each customer, sales representatives can stay informed of their customer’s needs, as well as their position in the sales funnel.
 And while this is quite valuable to sales departments, CRM software isn’t very good at serving the needs of marketing departments.
 That is to say, it’s not good at scaling.

 The market has responded by producing marketing automation software.
 Unfortunately, there’s a great number of misconceptions about what exactly this software is and what it does (some of which are semantic).
 With so many different marketing automation tools on the market today, it's important to have an understanding of what they offer, as well as how they differentiate themselves from one another.
 This guide will begin by defining the technology, and then walking you through the most common features, prominent players, and trends in the marketplace.

-MA software is technology designed to help marketers develop relationships that move prospects through the sales funnel at scale.
+Marketing Automation (MA) software (popular examples include Pardot, Hubspot, and Eloqua) is technology designed to help marketers capture leads, develop relationships and move prospects through the sales funnel at scale.
 This entails several categories of functionality: email, social media, web marketing, and analytics.
 Using marketing automation is an out-of-the-box method for harnessing customer data from multiple sources and developing strategies and tactics that work across different mediums.

 While marketing automation does automate some processes, this software doesn’t turn your business’ voice into a robot.
 At least it shouldn’t.
 Marketing automation simply lets you scale your efforts to build relationships with prospects across different channels to provide them with a consistent experience.
 And when you properly segment your audience, this technology actually allows you to build more meaningful relationships with your prospects by providing them with content that’s more relevant to their interests.[caption id="attachment_52616" align="alignnone" width="1024"] Marketing Automation Dashboard Example (Marketo)[/caption]